 - Staff behaviour/code of conduct

 - Behaviour

 - SEND

 - Recruitment and selection (this document will reference your single central record which is statutory

 - Staff discipline, grievance and disciplinary

 - Relationships & Sex education

 - Complaints procedure

-- Whistleblowing

-- Attendance

-Early years settings, schools and further education and skills providers should be safe environments where children, learners and vulnerable adults can learn and develop.
-To ensure the school setting meets these requirements children's and learners' welfare is promoted and where timely and appropriate safeguarding action is taken for children or learners who need early help or who may be suffering, or likely to suffer, harm.
-By achieving this the school/setting is ensuring they met the requirements set out by Ofsted who will 'evaluate how well providers fulfil their statutory and other responsibilities and how well staff exercise their professional judgement in keeping children and learners safe.'
-School policy and practice is also established to meet the requirements set out by our safeguarding partners Northumberland Children's and Adult's Strategic Safeguarding Partnership (NCASP)
+Ofsted inspectors will consider how well leaders and managers have created a culture of vigilance where children's and learners' welfare are promoted and where timely and appropriate safeguarding action is taken for children or learners who need extra help or who may be suffering or likely to suffer harm.
+Inspectors will evaluate how well statutory and other responsibilities are met and how well staff exercise their professional judgement in keeping children and learners safe.
+This policy contributes to the setting's commitment to all local and national requirements.